Dinner with Grace

 Welcome to our Dinner with Grace ministry cooking-and-serving relaunch!

-The mission of Dinner with Grace is simple yet transformative: bringing diverse people together to discover their common humanity, feeding hungry bodies and souls.
+Dinner with Grace builds community, engenders empathy, and combats loneliness.
+Our mission is simple yet transformative: bringing diverse people together to discover our common humanity while feeding hungry bodies and souls.

 We are a collaborative ministry involving Grace Cathedral, Episcopal Community Services, and the formerly unhoused.
 Through the preparation and sharing of a healthy meal, Dinner with Grace fosters relationships and eases isolation for individuals transitioning out of homelessness and our volunteers alike.

 Twice a month, we gather to cook at the cathedral and alternate serving a tasty mid-afternoon meal the following day either at the Mentone Hotel at 387 Ellis St or the Crosby Hotel at 516 O’Farrell St. Both SROs are in the Tenderloin neighborhood of San Francisco within a mile of the cathedral.
 Please be aware that we are asking all volunteers to be vaccinated and to wear masks.
 This is especially critical at the Mentone and Crosby where some residents are more vulnerable.
 We thank you for your understanding.